 - a.
-The corporation shall distribute such amounts of income or principal or both for each taxable year at such time and in such manner as not to become subject to the tax on undistributed income imposed by Section 4942 of the Code. - b.
-The corporation shall not engage in any act of self-dealing as defined in Section 4941(d) of the Code. - c.
-The corporation shall not retain any excess business holdings as defined in Section 4943(c) of the Code. - d.
-The corporation shall not make any investments in such manner as to subject it to tax under Section 4944 of the Code. - e.
-The corporation shall not make any taxable expenditures as defined in Section 4945(d) of the Code.
+The corporation shall distribute such amounts of income or principal or both for each taxable year at such time and in such manner as not to become subject to the tax on undistributed income imposed by Section 4942 of the Code. - The corporation shall not engage in any act of self-dealing as defined in Section 4941(d) of the Code. - c.
+The corporation shall not retain any excess business holdings as defined in Section 4943(c) of the Code. - The corporation shall not make any investments in such manner as to subject it to tax under Section 4944 of the Code.